deltachat/interface/user-testing/README.md

 - [ ] Alice archives her Chat with Bob; she doesn't see it anymore
 - [ ] Bob writes her a mail, Alice receives it nonetheless, the chat is unarchived automatically

-### Out of scope

-Creating verified groups is out of scope for a community tester, until the Desktop client can join verified groups.

-Things which are already tested by automated tests, and don't have any UI, don't need testing.